 Snow Crab in Fishing and Cooking

 Snow Crab is a commercial seafood, attractive to many commercial fishing companies because of the price they get.
 Live traps that reach the seafloor level are the primary method of catching this crab.
-Peak seasons for catching this crab are January to April in the Pacific and April to August in the Atlantic.
-About 278 million lbs. of snow crab were harvested in 2020.
+The Alaska (Bering Sea) snow crab season typically runs from October to May, while Atlantic Canadian seasons often start in April.
+In 2020, about 56 million pounds of snow crab were harvested in Alaska.

 This type of crab has a firm texture, with a flavor described as salty and sweet.
 Many serve the meat shredded, similar to how corned beef is served.

-Snow Crab is a favorite species worldwide, with the United States, Denmark, and China consuming the most.
-Other countries that consume a lot of this crab include Russia, Japan, and South Korea.
+Snow Crab is a favorite species worldwide, with the United States and Japan among the largest consumers.
+Denmark is a major re-export hub, and South Korea is also a significant market.
 It has 90 calories and 18.5 grams of protein per ounce, making it a healthy food choice for use in a variety of recipes.

 Sources